Getting StartedCore Concepts

 Memory Management

-Agentary JS provides built-in memory management for long conversations:
+Agentary JS provides built-in memory management for long conversations.
+Configure memory when calling runWorkflow():

 const agent = await createAgentSession({